syiin/eighty_eighty_six/README.md

 # 8086 Simulator

 This is an 8086 CPU simulator that can decode and execute basic 8086 assembly instructions from binary files.
+Following https://www.computerenhance.com/p

 ## Features